 Buphagidae – Oxpeckers

-The oxpeckers are two species of bird which make up the family Buphagidae.
-Some ornithologists regard them as a subfamily Buphaginae within the starling family, Sturnidae, but they appear to be quite distinct.
+The Buphagidae (Oxpeckers) are a passerine family of one genus with two species.
+Some ornithologists have regarded them as a subfamily Buphaginae within the Sturnidae (Starling) family, but they appear to be quite distinct.
 Oxpeckers are endemic to the savanna of Sub-Saharan Africa.
 Both the English and scientific names arise from their habit of perching on large mammals (both wild and domesticated) such as cattle, zebras, impalas, hippopotamuses, or rhinoceroses, and eating ticks, small insects, botfly larvae, and other parasites.

 The oxpeckers are endemic to sub-Saharan Africa, where they occur in most open habitats.
 They are absent from the driest deserts and the rainforests.
 Their distribution is restricted by the presence of their preferred prey, specific species of ticks, and the animal hosts of those ticks.
-The two species of oxpecker are sympatric over much of East Africa and may even occur on the same host animal.
+The two species of oxpecker are sympatric over much of East Africa and may even occur on the same host animal (As I have witnessed – Fatbirder).
 The nature of the interactions between the two species is unknown.

 The breeding season of the oxpeckers, in at least one location, is linked to the rainy season, which affects the activity of their mammalian hosts and the tick loads of those hosts.
 Both courtship and copulation occur on their hosts as well.
-They nest in holes, usually in trees but sometimes in other types of cavity, including holes in walls.
-The nests are lined with grasses and often with hair plucked from their hosts and even livestock such as sheep which are not usually used.
+They nest in holes, usually in trees but sometimes in other types of cavities, including holes in walls.
+The nests are lined with grasses and often with hair plucked from their hosts and even livestock such as sheep which are not usually used for feeding upon.
 The typical clutch is between two and three eggs, but the Red-billed Oxpecker may lay up to five eggs.

 Red-billed Oxpecker Buphagus erythrorhynchus